mfaani/code-challenges/Tips and Notes/Cracking/Technical/readme.md

 So you basically change from computation to lookup and that changes your Big O notation...

+## Calculating something for each element, where the thing we calculate _shrinks by 1 for each new element_.
+Pg 46.

+Examples:
+1. For every element of the array sum the _remaining values_.
+If we have 10 items, for the first item, it's a sum of 10, then 9, then 8, ... then 1
+2. For every node in the tree, calculate its height.
+For every new node, we reduce the nodes count by 1.

 ## Calculating the height of a tree vs calculating the height of every element of the tree:
 https://leetcode.com/problems/balanced-binary-tree/description/
 Just the height has an O(n) at worse — if it's a straight line.
 Or log(n) if it's balanced.